dawsboss/COSC420/Proj1/Problem160/README.md

 #### The goal for this project was to find the f(1,000,000,000,000) or the last 5 digits of the 1 trillion th factorial.

 ## Usage:
+First of all the file with the final answer is "SingleFile"

 The best and final version of the code is int the file SingleFile, this was in reference to the BigInt library used.
 There is a Makefile used that will work so,